 Many tool manufacturers, like Bosch and Makita, make the process of selecting Table 1 compliant systems easier.
 These companies provide objective data documentation straight from their website.
 You can easily bring up the information in your job planning meeting, morning safety meeting, or access it on your smartphone.

-- Around 2 million U.S. workers are exposed to silica in the workplace in the construction industry aling with 300,000 workers in other industries.
+- Around 2 million U.S. workers are exposed to silica in the workplace in the construction industry along with 300,000 workers in other industries.

 - Silica dust, when it enters the lungs, causes inflammation.
-After prolonges exposure this can develop scar tissue which makes breathing difficult.
+After prolonged exposure, this can develop scar tissue which makes breathing difficult.

 - While no cure for silicosis exists, various treatments help alleviate symptoms.